-The starter plan at $30 per month, and the pro plan at $60 per month, have some limitations.
-The starter plan does not come with a free website migration, whilst the pro plan only provides one.
-Neither of these plans provide you with SSH access and the starter plan does not include website cloning or support for WordPress multisite.
+The Starter plan at $30 per month, and the Pro plan at $60 per month, have some limitations.
+The Starter plan comes with one free website migration, whilst the Pro plan provides two.
+Plus, the Starter plan does not include website cloning or support for WordPress multisite.

 If you go over your plan’s visit limit, you will be charged $1 for every 1,000 visits.
 CDN overage is charged at $0.10 per GB.

 There are some managed WordPress hosting companies, such as FlyWheel, that do not charge for going over your limits.
 Kinsta’s overage charges seem fair and they are transparent about them, but be aware of what costs you could incur if you receive a spike in traffic from a social media website such as Reddit or Twitter.

 My main criticism of Kinsta’s pricing policy is that their minimum retention period for backups is only 14 days.
 I would like to see this extended to 30 days for all plans.

 It should be no surprise that a managed WordPress hosting service such as Kinsta charges more than a non-managed website hosting solution.
 You get many additional features and services included in your package such as daily backups, an integrated content delivery network, website staging, and experienced WordPress technical support whenever you want it.

 If you compare the price of Kinsta’s hosting plans to other managed WordPress hosting services, they are certainly competitive from a pricing point of view.

 Kinsta is built upon the Google Cloud Platform.

 When you add a new website to your Kinsta account you can select from one of 29 global locations.
 This allows you to host your website in a location that is closer to your target audience.